 If you can afford to, get your coffee beans from your neighbourhood cafe.
 Pop into a specialty store to get locally-made sauces, jams, flour, pasta, breads, and so on.
 Contact your favourite local indie food makers and vendors to see if they offer pick-up or have just made a delivery at a local shop.

 7. Honour your reservations, or cancel them at least 24 hours in advance

 This is not the time to be indecisive or a stereotypical flaky Vancouverite.
-If you have a table reserved, a restaurant has ordered food and put staff on the schedule to accomodate you, whether you're a table of two or a table of eight.
+If you have a table reserved, a restaurant has ordered food and put staff on the schedule to accommodate you, whether you're a table of two or a table of eight.
 Go as planned, or reach out to reschedule or cancel at least 24 hours in advance.

 8. Engage on social media and keep in touch

 Keep sharing photos from your restaurant visits, current or past.
 Comment on the photos of your favourite bars, cafes, and eateries.
 Re-share messages that talk about ways to support restaurants or special promotions.
 Sign up for restaurants' digital newsletters.
 Look for special menus or promos, too.